bevyengine/bevy/crates/bevy_ecs/README.md

 * Tables: fast and cache friendly iteration, slower adding and removing of components
 * Sparse Sets: fast add/remove, slower iteration

+The used storage type can be configured per component and defaults to table storage.

 ### Resources

 A common pattern when working with ECS is the creation of global singleton components.
-Bevy ECS makes this pattern a first class citizen with `Resource`s.
-Resources live in `World` and are a special kind of components that do not belong to any entity.
+Bevy ECS makes this pattern a first class citizen.
+Resources are a special kind of component that do not belong to any entity.

 [bevy]: https://bevyengine.org/